 Employee costs are the total costs of employing individuals that a businessman incurs, such as salaries, benefits bonuses, insurance, etc. The yearly budget should contain both the actual and projected employee labor-related cost.
 A businessman can calculate the employee’s labor cost by adding their gross wages to the total cost of related expenses.

-Office costs can include water, electricity, internet, rent, security, and any additional operational costs that a businessman may incur.
+Office costs can include water, electricity, internet, rent, security, and any additional operational costs incurred by a businessman.
 The yearly budget must include the actual and projected office costs to ensure its reliability.

-Including the office costs can help a businessman usefully allocate money to necessary expenditure.
+Including the office, costs can help a businessman usefully allocate money to necessary expenditures.

 Marketing costs can be defined as all the expenses that a business incurs to market, sell, develop and promote its products and brand.
 Marketing costs include trade shows, website hosting, advertising, etc. Marketing costs are of two categories:

 - Fixed costs: Fixed marketing costs include advertising campaigns, sales forces expenses, sales promotion, and distribution costs, salaries for salespersons, etc. These fixed costs are monthly.
 The results of fixed marketing are often only visible in the long term, making them difficult to evaluate.

 - Variable costs:Variable marketing costs include sales commission, distribution costs etc. Variable marketing costs are less risky as opposed to fixed marketing costs

 A businessman should include both the actual and projected marketing costs in the yearly budget to identify which marketing avenues should receive a larger financial allocation.